Under the Sun of Satan (film): Critical response

 Janet Maslin wrote in The New York Times in 1987:

 "Though it deals with theology and rises to a stunning test of faith, Under Satan's Sun has a thoroughly secular style.
 That's one of the many things that make it fascinating.
 It's a work of great subtlety, some difficulty and tremendous assurance, one that demands and deserves close attention."

 Nigel Floyd wrote in Time Out London:

 "Pialat's ascetic meditation on faith, sainthood, and the nature of evil is a film of shattering intensity. ...
 Through the coldly-lit images and restrained flesh-and-blood performances, self-confessed atheist Pialat insists on the absolute reality of events, an approach which allows something intangible (spiritual?) to seep in at the edges of the frame.
 Despite the confusing cutting from scene to scene, the narrative's rigorous logic, the performances, and the stark visual beauty yield profound pleasures."

+Stanley Kauffmann of The New Republic wrote "It's the finest French film since Therese and Vagabond."